Alopecia in women

 Certain medical conditions can lead to hair loss, particularly those associated with the immune system e.g. hyperthyroidism.
 One condition associated with hair loss that only affects women is polycystic ovary syndrome (PCOS); this is caused by harmless follicles developing on the ovaries.
 Women with PCOS have higher levels of male hormones in their bodies and this is thought to be the cause of the hair loss.

-Temporary alopecia vs permanent alopecia
+Temporary alopecia vs permanent alopecia in females

 If you have noticed that you are experiencing some hair loss, you may be concerned that it is of a permanent nature.
 The good news is that many types of alopecia are temporary.
 Women may be more susceptible to temporary alopecia during or after pregnancy; as described above, medical treatments, medication, illness and stress can also be responsible.